rsmaxwell/mqtt-rpc-example-request/README.md

 A Request is an object containing a map of values and a identifier for the type of request.
 It is serialised into json and sent as an mqtt message to the Responder program.

-An RpcRequest is an abstract object which contains a Request and describing how the Requester will parse an incoming mqtt reply

-An example of how to make an RpcRequest is [Calculator](https://github.com/rsmaxwell/mqtt-rpc-example-request/blob/main/src/main/java/com/rsmaxwell/mqtt/rpc/example/request/requests/Calculator.java)
+An example of how to make an Request is [Calculator](https://github.com/rsmaxwell/mqtt-rpc-example-request/blob/main/src/main/java/com/rsmaxwell/mqtt/rpc/example/request/requests/Calculator.java)
 which:

   * makes a new [request](https://github.com/rsmaxwell/mqtt-rpc-common/blob/main/src/main/java/com/rsmaxwell/mqtt/rpc/common/Request.java)